 Art has also served with many non-profit organizations over the years.
 He was publicly elected to the board of education of Merrick, NY, a suburb of NYC, and served nine years, the last two as president before moving to California.
 During the past decade he has served on the boards of some five industry organizations, currently serving as president and treasurer of the local chapter of Media Communications Association International (MCAI) as on the international board of MCAI as its treasurer.

-Some highlights as a producer include screening of “A Christmas Story” on its 20th Anniversary bringing back all of the child stars, the director, and even had a special appearance by actor Darrin McGaven.
+Some highlights as a producer include screening of “A Christmas Story” on its 20th Anniversary bringing back all of the child stars, the director, and even had a special appearance by actor Darren McGavin.

-He also shot a number of commercials, primarily for the pharmaceutical industry and a big project for Cal Water in Bakersfield last year.
+He also shot a number of commercials, primarily for the pharmaceutical industry several big projects for Cal Water in Bakersfield.